Sport has been driving community development for generations of Australians

 Tarik is passionate about building social inclusion through sport and was formerly the general manager of Sports Without Borders.
 In his spare time, he plays futsal with friends and laments the poor performance of his beloved Carlton Blues.

-Edit/Update: Tarik joined the Club Respect team as Manager in October 2019.
+Edit/Update: Tarik joined the Club Respect team in October 2019.